 Female Entrepreneurs Attribute their Current Success to Amara Hub's Support

-Our reskilling programs in Northern Uganda primarily target young people who are charactersitically disadvantaged and trying to move up from domestic labour.
-We carry out competency-based evaluations on areas that allow candidates to draw on experience throughout their life like caring; planning and juggling work priorities; tact and diplomacy.
+Our reskilling programs primarily target young people who are characteristically disadvantaged and trying to move up from domestic labour.
+We carry out competency-based evaluations on areas that allow candidates to draw on experience throughout their life like planning, juggling work priorities, tact and diplomacy.

 Amara Hub seeks to level the playing field for economically inactive and underrepresented young people through positive action.
-We shall do this by creating 1000 direct training and apprenticeship opportunities for contractors, freelancers and agency workers.
-Additionally, we seek to gather evidence of the multiplier effect of investing in female entrepreneurs to deliver gender balance within the economy.
+Between 2021 and 2025, we aim to create 10,000 direct training and apprenticeship opportunities for contractors, freelancers and agency workers.
+Additionally, we also seek to contribute to the evidence of the multiplier effect of investing in female entrepreneurs to deliver gender balance within the digital economy.

 Amara Hub's evaluation of impact begins with rich conversations with beneficiaries and community members about what it means to be empowered in their local context.
 Our theory of change maps changes in thier resources, agency and achievements which correspond to short-term, intermediate and final outcomes.
-These signals provide us with a deeper understanding of the pathways through which the programme can affect people's lives.
+These signals provide us with a deeper understanding of the pathways through which our programs can positively impact people's lives.